alexkasema/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci)
 ## 101-avg_temperatures.sql
 A script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).
+## 102-top_city.sql
+A script that displays the top 3 of cities temperature during July and August ordered by temperature (descending).